single-spa/single-spa/README.md

 Multiple applications all lazily loaded and mounted/unmounted in the same single page application (SPA).
 The apps can be deployed independently to your web server of choice, lazy-loaded onto the page independently, and nested.

+In this context, an application is an html document that pulls in JS, CSS, and more HTML.
+This means that many pre-existing applications do not need to change at all in order to work with single-spa.

 ## View the demo!
 A [demo is live](http://single-spa.surge.sh) on surge.sh.
 Don't be turned off by the lack of styling -- I'll be fixing that soon.
 It's based on the code in the [examples](https://github.com/joeldenning/single-spa-examples) repository.